anisfarah/SPN-Internship/README.md

 - **references/**: This directory contains reference materials, such as research papers, articles, and other resources that are relevant to the project.

 - **scripts/**: This directory includes Python scripts for various purposes, such as data preprocessing, model training, evaluation, and utility functions.

+- **car-penalties/**: This directory represents a specific module or package within the project.
+  - `__init__.py`: Initialization file for the `car-penalties` module.
+  - `config.py`: Configuration settings for the module.
+  - `dataset.py`: Module for handling datasets related to car penalties.
+  - `features.py`: Module for generating features related to car penalties.
+  - `plots.py`: Module for generating plots related to car penalties.
+  - `modeling/`: Subdirectory for machine learning modeling within the `car-penalties` module.
+    - `__init__.py`: Initialization file for the `modeling` submodule.
+    - `predict.py`: Module for making predictions using trained models.
+    - `train.py`: Module for training machine learning models.

 ## Getting Started